1. Skip to content

 July 12, 2024

-Spain take on England in Sunday’s Euro 2024 final, but there is huge interest away from the continent.
+Spain take on England in Sunday's Euro 2024 final.
+There is huge interest beyond Europe, as well.
 Players with African heritage such as Lamine Yamal, Nico Williams and Bukayo Saka have lit up the tournament.

 Lamine Yamal of Spain shoots the ball against France in the semi-final of Euro 2024